 - The committee remotely visited the Kawashima Plant, a pharmaceutical research and production facility, and the Tsukuba Research Laboratories which play a central role in our drug discovery efforts.
-After reviewing documents and videos detailing the histories of the plant and laboratories as well as their facilities and roles, young and middle-ranking employees and researchers then provided explanations about efforts in designing formulations, product quality assurance, and the state of the most recent research activities. - Lively dialogues and discussions then ensued. - Exchanges of opinions were held (February 2021) with labor union representatives on behalf of employees, and the following discussions took place.
+After reviewing documents and videos detailing the histories of the plant and laboratories as well as their facilities and roles, young and middle-ranking employees and researchers then provided explanations about efforts in designing formulations, product quality assurance, and the state of the most recent research activities.
+Lively dialogue and discussions then ensued. - Exchanges of opinions were held (February 2021) with labor union representatives on behalf of employees, and the following discussions took place.

-<Topics of questions from outside directors to labor union representatives>
+<Topics of questions from Outside Directors to labor union representatives>

-- The state of labor negotiations and communication with the Company side - Issues and expectations regarding workstyle during and after COVID-19 - Challenges that females face in continuing to work, and what systems are in place - Issues and impact caused in the workplace by requests for voluntary redundancy - What employees expect of outside directors
+- The state of labor negotiations and communication with the Company side

+- Issues and expectations regarding workstyle during and after COVID-19 - Challenges that females face in continuing to work, and what systems are in place - Issues and impact caused in the workplace by requests for voluntary redundancy - What employees expect of Outside Directors

-<Topics of questions from labor union representatives to outside directors>
+<Topics of questions from labor union representatives to Outside Directors>

-- The assessment from outside the company of the Board of Directors which is more than half comprised of outside directors - Discussions about the challenges faced by the Board of Directors and future outlook in personnel development - The gap between the digital transformation efforts that the Company is pursuing and the actual situation on the front lines at worksites - Discussions in the Board of Directors regarding workstyle during and after COVID-19 - c) Participation in Socialization Programs (hhc Activities)
+- The assessment from outside the company of the Board of Directors which is more than half comprised of Outside Directors

+- Discussions about the challenges faced by the Board of Directors and future outlook in personnel development c) Participation in Socialization Programs (hhc Activities)

+- The gap between the digital transformation efforts that the Company is pursuing and the actual situation on the front lines at worksites

+- Discussions in the Board of Directors regarding workstyle during and after COVID-19